The Voices of Morebath: Background

-In the 16th century, Morebath was a village of sheepherders in Devon, England, with an isolated and impoverished parish that served roughly 150 people in 33 families.
+In the 16th century, Morebath was a village of shepherds in Devon, England, with an isolated and impoverished parish that served roughly 150 people in 33 families.
 Sir Christopher Trychay (Note: Duffy wrote that during the period of English Reformation, Catholic priests were referred to with the formal title of Sir, rather than the modern title of Father that was popularized in the late 19th century.
-Trychay is pronounced "Trickey".) was vicar of Morebath for 54 years, from 1520 to 1574.
+Trychay is pronounced /trIki/ TRICK-ee.) was vicar of Morebath for 54 years, from 1520 to 1574.
 During this vicariate, England had four monarchs and Morebath transitioned from a conservative Catholic community rebelling against the government-imposed English Reformation into a village conforming to the Protestant Elizabethan Religious Settlement.
-Religion played a significant role in the daily lives of Morebath's residents, though they conformed their practices to the oscillating theologies imposed under the monarchies of Henry VIII, Edward VI, Mary I, and Elizabeth I. The strain of the Edwardian government's religious and financial demands proved the most trying: with the implementation of 1549 Book of Common Prayer, the counties of Devon and Cornwall revolted and Morebath's parish sponsored five of its men to join the doomed Prayer Book Rebellion at the nearby city of Exeter.
+Religion played a significant role in the daily lives of Morebath's residents, though they conformed their practices to the oscillating theologies imposed under the monarchies of Henry VIII, Edward VI, Mary I, and Elizabeth I. The strain of the Edwardian government's religious and financial demands proved the most trying: with the implementation of the 1549 Book of Common Prayer, the counties of Devon and Cornwall revolted, and Morebath's parish sponsored five of its men to join the doomed Prayer Book Rebellion at the nearby city of Exeter.